 DPD for 5-fluorouracil toxicity

-Since November 2020 testing for common DPYD polymorphisms with robust evidence of association with fluoropyrimidine-toxicity are available via the Cancer test directory following the publication of the Clinical Commissioning Urgent Policy Statement Pharmacogenomic testing for DPYD polymorphisms with fluoropyrimidine therapies.
-Testing is centrally funded and offered via local Genomic Laboratory Hubs (GLHs).
+Testing for common DPYD polymorphisms is available via the Genomic Medicine Service Cancer Test Directory following the publication of the Clinical Commissioning Urgent Policy Statement Pharmacogenomic testing for DPYD polymorphisms with fluoropyrimidine therapies.
+Testing is centrally commissioned and available from the East Genomic Laboratory Hub.

-From the 6th of April 2021 the East GLH testing will be provided by Cambridge Genomic Laboratory at Cambridge University Hospital (CUH).
+The Cambridge Genomic Laboratory at Cambridge University Hospitals provides DPYD testing for the East GLH region.
 To ensure a rapid service, please submit samples directly to the laboratory by first class post or courier.

-Important: Please use our updated referral paperwork specific to DPYD (link) choosing the appropriate clinical indication from the list and providing a routinely monitored secure email address for return of results.
+Important: Please use our DPYD referral form and include information regarding the patients clinical indication and a routinely monitored secure email address for return of results.